Top Python Frameworks for Web Development in 2025

 – Class-based views

-– Blueprint support for application compartmentalization
+– Blueprint support for structuring app components

-– Built-in test client for easy unit testing
+– Test client to simplify unit testing

 – Single-file module with no external dependencies